nifleisch/Joint-Distribution-Generator/README.md

 # Joint Distribution Generator

+This repository was inspired by the “Synthetic Data Generation with GenAI” project by PwC for the TUM Data Innovation Lab.
+Two of my friends who participated in this project shared their challenge with me: to simulate data from a multivariate distribution based on two key requirements:
+1. The marginal distributions of the variables must match specific forms (e.g., variable 1 should follow a normal distribution with a mean of 2 and a standard deviation of 4, while variable 2 should follow an exponential distribution with a rate parameter, lambda = 4).
+2. The correlation between these variables must align with a given correlation matrix.
+It’s one of those problems that seems so straightforward to understand that you instinctively assume it would be easy to solve.
+Therefore, I was surprised to learn that no good solution for this problem existed and that they were struggling to come up with one.
+Still, driven by the naive belief that a good solution must exist, I spent an afternoon — which quickly turned into a late night — hacking together a new approach.
+Looking back, I think I got incredibly lucky, as my approach ended up working surprisingly well.
+So, I decided to share it online.
+Just in case anyone stumbles across the same problem as my friends any time soon.

 ## Overview

 In this project, we have implemented a generator capable of producing samples from a custom joint distribution defined by marginal distributions (using `scipy.stats`) and a correlation matrix.
 The core idea is to use a neural network to transform random uniform noise into the desired joint distribution.
 This neural network processes multiple uniform noise samples together and transforms them into a sample set of the approximated target distribution.